LoginRadius/docs/content/concepts/token-handle/index.md

 ```

-> You can check out our GitHub repository for [developer authentication demos](https://github.com/LoginRadius/developer-authentication-demos) using IDX in multiple languages.
+> You can check out our GitHub repository for [developer authentication demos](https://github.com/LoginRadius/developer-authentication-demos) using Auth Page (IDX) in multiple languages.